junh1024/junh1024-Documents/Music/How to make good mixes.md

 - Parallel key: The parallel key is the same tonic but different mode.
 For example, the parallel key of C Major is C minor, or 3 steps & 1 in/outwards on the wheel.
 To avoid audible clashing, at least one song must be playing single notes of the tonic.
 As such, this technique will only work some of the time.
 - Minor third: This is a move done out of desperation and won't sound that great most of the time, but is included for completeness.
 It is for example, the relationship between C and D#.

+### Tuning of Off Key Songs

+Most songs produced after the year 2000 will be close to A = 440 in the Western equal temperament tuning.
+But some songs especially from the 90s (about 1-5% of trance) might be noticeably off-key by some amount .
+No matter if you transition songs from the same key, they never sound quite right.
+How can you find out how off key they are so you can fix it?

+MiK Platinum Notes can do this and it displays the detune in semitones (although it's a bit hard to use this without generating a processed file), so zplane Tonic is my preferred choice.
+In Tonic, click File > Open.
+Tonic accepts WAV, FLAC, MP3, and ogg vorbis.
+After a analysis, it will display the detected detune as a reference A hz.

+To convert reference hz to semitone correction, 12 x  ( ( log (detected reference) - log (440) )  / log (2 ) )

+To convert reference hz to pitch slider correction, -100 x ( 1.0594^semitones -1 ), where 1.0594 is the 12th root of 2

+To convert semitones to pitch slider correction, 100 x ( 1.0594^(-semitones) -1  )

+These formulae are to be checked.

 ### Pitch Lock

 I make my mixes in a DAW, so preserve pitch is on by default.
 But in DJ apps, it might be off by default or DJs May prefer to keep it off for quality reasons.
 It's best to keep the stretch amount to 5% or less for maximum quality.
 If you're trying to mix and have pitch lock off, keep in mind that changing the Tempo of a song will also change its pitch.
 A 5% change is approximately 1 semitone.
 The exact percentage changes needed to raise for lower by one semitone varies exponentially since it's a ratio.

-If you have pitch lock/digital stretching on, I think that will rough up the waveform so it may look better
+If you have pitch lock/digital stretching on, I think that will rough up the waveform so it may look better, but will increase the peak levels.

-### Audio levels
+### Loudness
 When making a mix, the meters should be in the green most of the time, and just touching yellow during the Peaks.
+This would likely mean turning down the trims and/or mixing around fader level 5-7.
+In a DAW, (assuming it mixes in floating point), just turn down the master by about 5dB.

 But this advice will probably be thrown out the window when performing live in front of the audience for the sake of keeping the dance floor moving.

-### Transitions
+## Transitions

 In general, you can try longer transitions for slower genres like House and Trance, and short transitions for faster genres like Drum And Bass & Fast Rock.
 Although this is only a suggestion.
 You can have long transitions on Drum And Bass as well.
 For genres that aren't meant to be joined like pop, you might need to do what sounds best and vary the transition per track.